mark-watson/PythonAIBook/manuscript/Chess.md

 self.zobrist_hash ^= ZOBRIST_PIECES[move.to_square][move.piece_moved]
 ```

-Because XOR is its own inverse, `unmake_move` does not need to recompute the hash at all — it simply restores the saved hash from the `BoardState` snapshot.
+Because XOR is its own inverse, `unmake_move` does not need to recompute the hash at all; it simply restores the saved hash from the `BoardState` snapshot.
 The test suite verifies that the incremental hash matches a full recomputation after every move and is restored perfectly after every undo.

 ## Evaluation